The Rise of the Content Mesh

 - CRM/Analytics: Segment

-These can all be called via the respective APIs and shown on the central site.
+These can all be called via their respective APIs and used wherever required.

 Each one of these services does a certain job, and it does it well.
 They have comprehensive documentation, and a boat load of code already written to drop into a site.
 It is highly likely that the individual managing the products for example, is not going to be the same person writing the blogs.
 By separating these areas means less distraction, and a cleaner, streamlined approach to the management of the website.